We hope to break down Iran defence to start with a win: Dennerby | Sports-Games

 ''It is a big challenge obviously for us, but it is also a very big opportunity.
 If we qualify for the quarterfinals, we have a chance for qualifying for the FIFA World Cup next year and that will be huge for Indian football,'' said captain Ashalata Devi.

-''We are hoping that the Asian Cup being hosted in India will give a big boost to women's football in our country.''
-India had beaten Iran 1-0 in 2019 in Bhubaneswar in the last meeting between the two sides.
+''We are hoping that the Asian Cup being hosted in India will give a big boost to women's football in our country.
+Everyone in the team now wants to play the first match right away,'' said the pivot of Indian defense with 64 caps under her belt.

+Since taking charge of the Indian team in August last year, Dennerby has been trying to change the playing style from a predominantly long ball game to a short passing one.

+''Since I have taken charge the focus has been to play together as a unit -- knowing how and when to press.
+We have reduced the number of long balls, and are now focusing on playing through the middle to penetrate with the crucial passes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)